eryk260/2sixty/adr/adr-9999-manualstats-uploads-2018-10-05.md

 [https://camry.essencedigital.com](https://camry.essencedigital.com)

 Camry uploads initially went through the Olive MediaConnectors interface, however it was found to be too difficult to develop on the Olive platform.
+Camry can essentially be viewed as Olive MediaConnectors 2.0, and has the same capabilities and more on top.

+Notes:

+- Multiple "templates" to define different type of uploads
+- Field validation logic is possible, along with custom field validation like MRF codes
+- Row validation logic is possible.
+- Whole file validation / mutation is possible.
+- Gzip compression in browser to facilitate faster uploads.

 ### ROMI

 [ROMI Data Collection](https://docs.google.com/document/d/1vfo_YlAz7KfRBdGM65929ydf79fSGVQiF5nP-zE59_I/edit)

-Analytics are looking for a way to perform manual uploads.
+Analytics are looking for a way to perform manual uploads to support the ROMI project.

 ## Decision

-The decision that we are making.
+Take the existing Camry frontend and upload service and convert it into a generic 2sixty csv uploading platform.

 ## Consequences

-The consequences of the decision.
+The Camry project will change slightly, becoming just the ETL part of the process.
+The uploading frontend of camry will be rebranded and decoupled from the ETL backend and provide upload events for other backends to consume.